sverweij/state-machine-cat/README.md

 #### `initial` and `final`
-When you name a state `initial` or `final`, _smcat_ treats them as the UML 'pseudo states' for inital and final:
+When you name a state with `initial` or `final`, as part of the name _smcat_ treats them as the UML 'pseudo states' for inital and final:
 ```smcat
 initial => todo;
 todo    => doing;